-History has shown that once corporate debt reaches a certain level, we are likely to face a recession, as seen in the chart below (Darker shaded lines mark our recent recessions).
+History has shown that once corporate debt reaches a certain level, we could face a recession, as seen in the chart below (Darker shaded lines mark our recent recessions).

-While the corporate debt to GDP ratio may still increase from its current point, it will likely not be by much.
-So, we are bound to see it drop soon, and when that happens, lenders—such as ETF and bond fund investors) will want to sell.
-But whom will they sell to?
+While the corporate debt to GDP ratio may still increase from its current point, it may not be by much.
+So, we are bound to see it drop soon, and when that happens, some lenders may want to sell.
+But to whom will they sell?

 Risky high-yield debt and tighter regulations

 As we discussed in Part 1, borrowers have become used to easy access to obtaining credit.
 However, the same goes for lenders, who assume based on previous history that they will be able to exit their bonds at any time.

 Today, we are entering a different scenario —but with much riskier high-yield debt.
 On the one hand, since 2009, corporate debt (especially, high-yield debt) insurance has exploded.
 On the other hand—and much worse—tighter regulations have discouraged banks from making markets of corporate and high-yield debt.